abdelrhman-abdallah/Design_Patterns/Behavioural_Observer_Pattern/README.md

-# 🦆 Strategy Design Pattern in C#
+# 🌦 Observer Design Pattern in C#

 ## 📖 Overview

--Pattern: The Strategy design pattern is a behavioral design pattern that enables selecting an algorithm's runtime behavior among a family of algorithms, encapsulating each one, and making them interchangeable.
+- Pattern: The Observer design pattern is a behavioral design pattern that defines a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.
-Goal: Enhance flexibility and reusability by decoupling algorithmic behavior from the context class.
+- Goal: Eliminate the need for observers to poll the subject for changes, instead using a push-based notification mechanism.

-### 🧩 Implementation in Code
+## 🧩 Implementation in Code

-Duck Classes and Behavior Interfaces:
-Abstract behaviors and duck types demonstrating the Strategy pattern.
+WeatherStation (Subject) and Observer Interface:

+The WeatherStation acts as the subject, notifying observers about temperature changes.
+Observers implement a common interface to receive updates.

+public class WeatherStation {
+private List<IObserver> observers = new List<IObserver>();
+private int temperature;

-public interface IFlyBehavior {
+    public void Add(IObserver observer) {
-void Fly();
+        observers.Add(observer);
     }

-public interface IQuackBehavior {
+    public void Remove(IObserver observer) {
-void Quack();
+        observers.Remove(observer);
     }

-public class CityDuck : Duck {
-public CityDuck() {
+    public void Notify() {
-SetFlyStrategy(new FlyingWithWings());
-SetQuackStrategy(new Quacking());
+        foreach (var observer in observers) {
+            observer.Update(temperature);
         }
-// Display method and other implementations
     }

-public class WoodenDuck : Duck {
+    public void SetTemperature(int temp) {
-// WoodenDuck specific implementations
+        temperature = temp;
+        Notify();
     }

-public class RubberDuck : Duck {
-// RubberDuck specific implementations
 }

-Strategy Implementation and Usage:
-Implementing and dynamically changing duck behaviors.

-var cityDuck = new CityDuck();
-cityDuck.Display(); // Display city duck
-cityDuck.performFly(); // Perform initial flying behavior
-cityDuck.SetFlyStrategy(new NonFlyingBehaviour()); // Change flying behavior
-cityDuck.performFly(); // Perform new flying behavior
+public interface IObserver {
+void Update(int temperature);
+}
+Display Classes (Observers):

+PhoneDisplay and WindowDisplay act as observers, updating their display based on the subject's state.

+public class PhoneDisplay : IObserver {
+private WeatherStation station;

+    public PhoneDisplay(WeatherStation station) {
+        this.station = station;
+    }

+    public void Update(int temperature) {
+        // Update the display with the new temperature }

+}

+public class WindowDisplay : IObserver {
+// Similar to PhoneDisplay but for a window-based display }

-## 🚀 Applying the Strategy Pattern
+## 🚀 Applying the Observer Pattern

-- Flexibility: The pattern allows for the dynamic change of behavior (e.g., flying, quacking) of duck instances at runtime.
-- Decoupling: Behaviors are encapsulated in separate strategy classes, promoting loose coupling between the behavior and the context (duck classes).

-## 🚀 Design Principles in Action

-- Favoring Composition Over Inheritance:
-  Duck behaviors are composed using strategy objects rather than being inherited, allowing for more flexible and dynamic behavior changes.
-- Separating What Varies:
-  By encapsulating the varying parts (flying and quacking behaviors) into separate classes, the design isolates the aspects of the application that change from those that stay the same.
-- Coding to an Interface:
-  Ducks interact with behavior strategies through interfaces (IFlyBehavior, IQuackBehavior), not concrete implementations.
-This approach reduces dependency on specific behavior classes and enhances flexibility.
+- Decoupling: The pattern decouples the WeatherStation from its displays, allowing for independent addition, removal, or modification of observers.
+- Push-Based Notification: The WeatherStation pushes updates to all registered displays, eliminating the need for polling.

 ## 📚 Conclusion

-The Strategy design pattern, as illustrated with duck behaviors, showcases the power of runtime behavior interchangeability and algorithmic decoupling.
-This approach leads to more maintainable and flexible code, allowing easy extension and modification of behaviors without altering the context classes.
+The Observer design pattern, as illustrated with the WeatherStation and display classes, showcases an efficient way to manage state changes and notifications in a system.
+This pattern is especially useful in scenarios where multiple entities need to stay updated with changes in another entity, promoting a clean separation of concerns and reducing dependencies.